companieshouse/payments.api.ch.gov.uk/README.md

 ## External Payment Providers

-The only external payment provider currently supported is [GOV.UK Pay](https://www.payments.service.gov.uk).
+The external payment providers currently supported are [GOV.UK Pay](https://www.payments.service.gov.uk) and [PayPal](https://www.paypal.com).

+A summary/Choose payment method screen is shown depending on what `allowed_payment_methods` are set as part of the `GET` payment details endpoint.

+## Returning to the payments Service

 ## Docker support